AbdeltwabMF/queueing-modelsim/README.md

 ---

-## the following figures show out the whole plots.
+## The following figures will show the whole plots out.

   - Firstly: the following fiqure shows The number of entities (aka.
 Customers) in the System at each unit of time.
   ![Entities_in_System](./ScreenShots/Entities_in_System.png)